 We will show you Power BI DAX modeling best practices, which will speed up the development of your dashboard pages and reports, and make them much easier to manage in the future.
 Thus, we will focus especially on how to use DAX in a smart way to enhance your dashboards.
 Together, we'll prepare a nice dashboard that you'll be able to share with end-users and your management.
 You can find more examples of Power BI reports here.

 Looking around Power BI

-I am currently basically working with just two visuals.
-Everything else is just done in the model itself so you can switch to the year-to-date view.
-You can also switch your KPI.
-Right now, this is the revenue and I want to see the whole page for the gross profit.
-You just need to click on the gross profit and everything will change to show the gross profit.
-We'll build a few pages that just take advantage of this model.
-Using the same model it's easy to build different views, monthly views, trends, structured tables and comparisons.
+Here we are working with just one visual.
+Everything else is just done with Power BI DAX, so you can switch between different views.
+You can also use the same technique to switch the shown KPI.
+For example, if you want to change the view from the revenue and see the whole page for the gross profit, you just need to click on the gross profit and everything will change to show the gross profit.
+You can build multiple pages that just take advantage of this model.
+Using the same model, it's easy to build different views, monthly views, trends, structured tables and comparisons.

-We'll add the comparison to the plan.
-These are like the three most important categories: previous year, actual and plan.
-You can build nice variance analysis reports like this one, which are completely dynamic, so you can just dive into the details.
+We'll add the comparison to the plan, by using the three most important techniques: previous year (PY), actual (AC) and plan (PL), with which you can build nice variance analysis reports, like the one below that is completely dynamic.
+In this way, you can just dive into the details.

 You can also change the order of elements.
-You can have the previous year, actual and plan, and then you can put the variance in between.
-You can just shuffle things around and reorder things a little bit.
-You've built yourself a nice variance report for the month of September.
+Besides having the previous year, actual and plan, you can also put the variance in between.
+Just shuffle things around and reorder them, even change the view from year-to-date to monthly, until you've built yourself a nice variance report you are satisfied with.